 Many institutions will not hire new graduates directly, so a residency is a perfect opportunity to bridge this gap.
 It's also common practice for organizations to hire only medical physicists who are board certified or eligible to become board certified.
-Beginning in 2014, completion of a residency will be required for people wishing to sit for board certification in medical physics.
+As of 2014, completion of a residency is required for people wishing to sit for board certification in medical physics.

 The earnings potential for a medical physicist begins at or near a six-figure annual income based on the American Association of Physicists in Medicine annual salary survey.
 Salaries in this field have outpaced inflation during the past two decades.